tianwen8/AISHIP/DEPLOYMENT.md

    - Verify webhook is called
    - Check credits are added to user account

-4. **Test Video Generation**:
+4. **Test Prompt Generation**:
    - Sign in with Google
-   - Check you received 50 free credits
+   - Check you received free credits (if configured)
+   - Go to /tools/video-storyboard
-   - Generate a test video
+   - Generate a storyboard/prompt
    - Verify credits are deducted

 ## Environment Variable Checklist